EnzoBnl/enzobnl/cmd.md

 git diff C...B # diff between common ancestor of C and B (=C) and B
 # true branch to branch diff uses 2-dots
 git diff A..B
+# git diff name of changed files only
+git diff A..B --name-only
 # git merge B in A, without merge commit (if ff not possible then error):
 git switch A
 git merge B --ff-only